-Lets look at a simple example:
+Let’s look at a simple example:

-As well as being a direct way of buying and selling currency for those who are travelling or sending money overseas, the exchange rate is also used as a way of measuring a countrys economic health [Investopedia].
-A country that has a higher-valued currency means that their imports are cheaper and exports are more expensive for other countries to buy.
+As well as being a direct way of buying and selling currency for those who are travelling or sending money overseas, the exchange rate is also used as a way of measuring a country’s economic health [Investopedia].
+Having a strong exchange rate means that your country’s currency is valued well against other currencies around the world.

 Most nations have floating (or flexible) exchange rates that change on a minute-by-minute basis.
 Floating exchange rates are one of the reasons you need to be educated about exchange rates before sending money internationally.

-The majority of exchange rates are determined by the foreign exchange market, or forex, which particularly impacts the currencies most used by people in the US (such as: Mexican pesos, Canadian dollars, European euros, British pounds, and Japanese yen).
+The majority of exchange rates are determined by the foreign exchange market, or “forex”, which particularly impacts the currencies most used by people in the US (such as: Mexican pesos, Canadian dollars, European euros, British pounds, and Japanese yen).
 [The Balance] More on the factors that affect these exchange rates a little later on.

 Countries that are pegged to the dollar:

-Countries that are pegged to the Euro
+Countries that are pegged to the Euro:

 - Limiting inflation (keeping prices reasonable)